Education Tech Points

 Education Tech Point #5-Implementation

 After an IEP team completes an assistive technology assessment and includes AT tools in a student’s IEP, the work has only just begun.
 Implementation planning including strategies for classroom integration, daily schedules and procedures are essential topics for the educational team to address if the AT is to become a useful tool.
-This chapter discusses ideas that the team can use as they integrate the use of assistive technology into a student’s daily educational program.
+This chapter discusses ideas that the team can use as they integrate the use of assistive technology into a student’s daily educational program.=

 Education Tech Point #6-Periodic Review

-Periodic review is the regularly scheduled review of a student’s progress in all areas.
+Periodic review is the federally mandated and regularly scheduled review of a student’s progress in all areas.
 IDEA requires that the IEP team review a student’s progress toward meeting educational goals at least once annually.
 During periodic review, IEP teams analyze data about student performance and adjust the specially designed instruction, related services and accommodations and modifications based on the results of this analysis.